sidney-eliot/3d-artists-handbook/content/zbrush.md

 >[!Info] Creating custom VDM brushes
 >
 >1.
 Switch to a Plane3D Tool (Make PolyMesh3D)
 >2.
 Sculpt desired detail onto plane.
 Make sure to not touch the borders of the plane, masking them can help.
 Alternatively, one can mask everything except for the borders and use `Morph to Grid` (Tool > Deformation). `Relax Plane Grid` can also help.
 Also, make sure to sculpt onto the plane from the correct direction.
-Keep on adding in more planes as SubTools with different detail if you want
+Keep on adding in more planes as SubTools with different detail if you want to
 >3.
 Select a chisel brush
 >4.
 Make sure that the Tool only contains SubTools that should go into the VDM brush
 >5.
 Create the VDM brush with `Create MultiAlpha Brush` (Brush > Create)